Instant download of 191 page eBook for $13.95

-Copyright 2011 by Morris Rosenthal
+Copyright 2018 by Morris Rosenthal

 All Rights Reserved

 The first step in repairing any laptop or notebook is troubleshooting the problem accurately.
 For example, some people will run out and buy a new battery on the assumption it's failed when the problem is a frayed wire or a bad connector on the power cord, something that can be fixed with a little solder or electric tape.
 Likewise, a "dead" LCD screen could be a mainboard or video adapter failure, a bad inverter or a burnt out backlight.
 When the LCD itself needs replacing, it will probably be due to a physical crack in the glass or blocks of dead pixels.
 If your CD or DVD drive won't work anymore, make sure you've tried a selection of discs and try a cleaner kit before replacing the drive, and always double-check the connection before discarding the old drive.
 About the only problems that will identify themselves as imminent failures are increasingly loud hard drives or steadily decreasing battery life over time.
-The six troubleshooting flowcharts below are linked to the full size troubleshooting flowcharts and text excerpted from "The Laptop Repair Workbook. "

 Power Failure

-Expand laptop power troubleshooting flowchart
+Full size laptop battery troubleshooting flowchart

 There's very little difference between troubleshooting a Dell Latitude, Toshiba Satellite, Sony Vaio, IBM Thinkpad, HP Pavilion (and Compaq) or even an Apple Powerbook or iBook.
 The basic designs of all of these laptops are the same, even if one model uses an Intel CPU, another an AMD,a third a PowerPC and a fourth a low power Transmeta.
 A technician troubleshooting Toshiba laptops may be more like to start with the battery, as they are notoriously weak, just as troubleshooting HP and Compaq notebooks often begins with the RAM.
-However, it's a mistake to approach any notebook problem with a pre-conceived notion of the outcome rather than following a logical process of elimination.
+However, it's a mistake to approach any notebook problem with a preconceived notion of the outcome rather than following a logical process of elimination.
 Just because one model of Dell tends to blue blotches on the screen when it ages doesn't mean that Dell kept manufacturing notebooks with the same problem.
 IBM and Sony and Apple laptops have generally been viewed as the higher quality than the more popular brands, but they all suffer similar failures due to overheating, wear and tear, and the occasional run of bad components.

 It pays to go online and read the owners manual for extending the life of the battery in your particular laptop model if you didn't do so when you obtained it.
 Some older notebooks require that you cycle the battery continually, only working on AC power for as long as it takes to recharge the exhausted battery.
 Many newer models want you to fully discharge the battery around once a week, but otherwise don't care about leaving it plugged in the rest of the time, and newest designs don't care what you do as long as the laptop actually gets run on battery for a reasonable percentage of the time.
 If you think your battery is running down too fast, make sure you have enabled the aggressive power saving modes in software (usually accessed through Control Panel or the manufacturers icon) which dim the screen, slow the CPU, and let the hard drive spin down when unused.
 Also, keep in mind that the level of estimated battery life remaining that causes an onscreen alarm can be set by the user, and if your default setting is very conservative (between 10% and 20%), you may want to experiment with a lower level (between 3% and 5%) that will still give you time to save your work and shut down before the laptop goes into hibernation.